*NOTE: 7:25 am Had a problem with my links - they are now fixed!

 And we need to FEEL loved.
 Meaningfully.

 Gary Chapman, in his books about the Five Love Languages, teaches that we actually speak (and understand) specific love languages.
 You are probably familiar with this idea, and it's brilliant.
 It really revolutionized how we express love within our family, because we started learning how to "speak" each other's language.
-In nutshell, the languages are:
+In a nutshell, the languages are:

 Quality Time: focused attention, sharing, talking, shared activities